rapidsai/cudf/docs/cudf/source/user_guide/copy-on-write.md

 ## Notes

 When copy-on-write is enabled, there is no concept of views.
-Modifying any view created inside cudf will always trigger a copy and will not modify the original object.
+Modifying any view created inside cuDF will always trigger a copy and will not modify the original object.

 ### Explicit deep and shallow copies comparison